-Evaluate Cryptographic Security of Java, OpenSSL or PKCS#11 Applications using Cryptosense Analyzer
+Evaluate the Cryptographic Security of Java, OpenSSL or PKCS#11 Applications using Cryptosense Analyzer

-Java business applications use cryptography extensively, to store passwords, encrypt database fields, communicate with servers and clients using TLS, and implement web application protocols.
+Business applications use cryptography extensively, to store passwords, encrypt database fields, communicate with servers and clients using TLS, and implement web application protocols.

 Modern developments combine off-the-shelf components, web application frameworks, in-house implementations, open-source libraries, third party code and legacy systems.
 Calls to crypto APIs can come from all of these.
-How can the Application Security team obtain visibility on the cryptography used and assess its security?